Capgemini/osce-pair-programming/README.md

 ### Requirement 4

 The client has asked you to provide feedback on the maintainability of the current code as they may be able to secure funding for any refactoring that might be beneficial.

+They're particularly keen to know about:
+- the quality of the code; the company is disputing the cost of the initial service development and would like to know what code quality issues they can use to aid their case.
+- how they could make simple changes to the service in future without development costs